chef-boneyard/chef-web-docs-2016/includes_dsl_recipe/includes_dsl_recipe_method_control_matcher_file.rst

             expect(file("/etc/file")).to be_symlink
           end
    * - ``be_version``
-     - Use to test if a file is the specified version.
+     - |windows| only.
+Use to test if a file is the specified version.
 For example:

        .. code-block:: ruby